Your marketThe page was last modified:

-Marketing is about obtaining customers for your business and building relations.
-It is also about how you and your company are perceived.
+Marketing is about attracting and keeping customers for your business.
+It is also a way of building relationships and steering how your company is perceived.
 Get to know your customers and competitors, then draw up a plan for your own marketing.

 Marketing is important to you as an entrepreneur.
-It is something you must pursue actively all the time, both before your start-up and when your business is up and running.
-You need to find different ways of telling customers you are there so they can choose your product or service.
+It is something you should pursue actively all the time, both before your start-up and when your business is up and running.
+You need to find different ways of telling customers what you provide so they can choose your product or service.

 Solve the customer's problems